ashu-tosh-kumar/command-storage/README.md

 ### `cmds init`

 Initialize the application.
-One time process and overwrites existing config and data files.
+One time process and uses existing config and data files if available.

 Args:
     db_path (str, optional): `--db-path` argument.
 Defaults to_INITIAL_DB_PATH.